NEW!

 Repeat step #3 – 4 for the desired amount players wanting to sign up.

 YOU CAN SIGN UP MULTIPLE PLAYERS AND/OR MULTIPLE PROGRAMS ALL ON 1 SIGN UP FORM.
 NO NEED TO FILL OUT MULTIPLE SIGN FORMS FOR DIFFERENT PROGRAMS OR PLAYERS.
-THE SIGN-UP FORM BELOW LISTS ALL PROGRAMS FOR SUMMER 2023, NOT JUST THE PROGRAM DETAILED ON THIS PAGE.
+THE SIGN-UP FORM BELOW LISTS ALL PROGRAMS FOR SPRING & SUMMER 2025, NOT JUST THE PROGRAM DETAILED ON THIS PAGE.

 –